Skip to main content

 msgraph_receive_event_add_delta

-A task can be created to call this procedure which will add a delta item in the queue.
+A task can be created to call this procedure which will add a delta item to the queue.
 The parameters can be filled with the same correlation id and delta token that were saved with msgraph_receive_event_request_completed.

 exec msgraph_receive_event_add_delta